 The city of Cambridge has several squares that are loaded with restaurants and bars, and one of the best--and perhaps most underappreciated--is Porter Square.
 A number of hidden gems can be found along or just off the stretch of Mass.
 Ave. that cuts through here, including several that are buried away in Lesley's University Hall.
-This historic structure--which used to be home to a Sears & Roebuck store--includes a commercial/retail area called the Porter Exchange, which is where a handful of inexpensive Asian restaurants can be found, including such outstanding spots as Sapporo Ramen, Tampopo, Ittyo, and Cafe Mami.
+This historic structure--which used to be home to a Sears & Roebuck store--includes a commercial/retail area called the Porter Exchange, which is where a handful of inexpensive Asian restaurants can be found, including such outstanding spots as Sapporo Ramen, Tampopo, and Cafe Mami.
 And while the food court is made up almost exclusively of Japanese eateries, there is a Korean restaurant there called Cho Cho's that is quite a bit different from the others not only in cuisine, but in size, and it seems to get overlooked by the crowds of people going to the often-packed Sapporo and Cafe Mami even though it is only a few feet away from those spots.

 Japanese restaurants often include some items found at Korean dining spots, while the opposite is true as well, and Cho Cho's indeed offers a few options that diners can also get across the food court's walkway, such as edamame, steamed dumplings, tempura, udon, teriyaki, and katsu.
 The heart of the menu, however, includes Korean dishes that aren't found at the neighboring restaurants for the most part.
-A few of the highlights here include maandu gook, which is a savory soup with either pork or veggie dumplings; a sublime bibimbap with marinated beef, vegetables, and a fried egg, with the best version of this dish being the okdol bibimbap, which is served in a traditional hot stone bowl; a tremendously flavorful dish called yuk gae jang, which includes lean shredded beef and potato noodles in a spicy broth and comes with kimchi and toasted seaweed--and which may be one of the best items ever tried for this site; a wonderful salmon tartare bibimbap with a mountain of veggies and a fried egg; a solid version of japchae, a dish that includes sweet potato noodles and vegetables stir-fried in sesame oil; and a number of versions of a Korean classic--soft tofu stew, with the fiery broth being absorbed into the tofu and the egg served on the side being dropped into the bowl for added richness.
-Cho Cho's also offers a few versions of pad Thai, and their version gets a bit of extra sweetness from the addition of whole cashews.
+A few of the highlights here include maandu gook, which is a savory soup with either pork or veggie dumplings; a sublime bibimbap with marinated beef, vegetables, and a fried egg, with the best version of this dish being the okdol bibimbap, which is served in a traditional hot stone bowl; a tremendously flavorful dish called yuk gae jang, which includes lean shredded beef and potato noodles in a spicy broth and comes with kimchi and toasted seaweed--and which continues to be one of the best items ever tried for this site; a wonderful salmon tartare bibimbap with a mountain of veggies and a fried egg; a solid version of japchae, a dish that includes sweet potato noodles and vegetables stir-fried in sesame oil; and a number of versions of a Korean classic--soft tofu stew, with the fiery broth being absorbed into the tofu and the egg served on the side being dropped into the bowl for added richness.
+Cho Cho's also offers a few versions of pad Thai, and their version gets a bit of extra sweetness from the addition of whole cashews--and vegetarians can indeed order a meatless version of this dish.
 Like most of the other eateries in the food court, the prices at Cho Cho's are extremely reasonable, with most dishes being on either side of $10.

-Copyright © 2016, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2016-2019, Boston's Hidden Restaurants (www.hiddenboston.com).